 This way, you don’t potentially mess anything up and potentially have your case thrown out by the judge, forcing you to start all over.

 Hiring an uncontested divorce attorney will help save you money and speed up your divorce.

-Getting a lawyer for uncontested divorce may FEEL like you’re wasting money.
+Getting a lawyer for uncontested divorce in Georgia may FEEL like you’re wasting money.

 I mean, you already know that you don’t need an attorney to go ‘at-bat’ for you against your spouse.

 So, why on earth would you need to considering hiring a lawyer for uncontested divorce?